 - Bacterial buildup around the teeth is the most common cause of gingivitis.

-Signs of gingivitis include red and puffy gums, that bleed easily when the person brushes their teeth.
+- The main symptom of gingivitis is red, puffy gums that may bleed when a person brushes their teeth.

-Gingivitis often resolves with good oral hygiene, such as longer and more frequent brushing, and flossing.
+- Gingivitis often resolves with good oral hygiene, such as longer and more frequent brushing and regular flossing.
 In addition, an antiseptic mouthwash may help.

-There are two main categories of gingival diseases:
+There are two main types of gingivitis.
+Dental plaque-induced gingivitis

-When plaque is not removed adequately, it can harden into calculus, or tartar, at the base of the teeth, near the gums.
-This has a yellow color.
-Calculus can only be removed professionally.
+This plaque can harden into calculus, or tartar, near the gums at the base of the teeth.
+This has a yellow-white color.
+Only dental professionals can remove calculus.

 Other causes and risk factors

-Family history: Those whose parent or parents have had gingivitis have a higher risk of developing it too.
-This is thought to be due to the type of bacteria we acquire during our early life.
+- Family history: Those whose parent or parents have had gingivitis have a higher risk of developing it too.

 - tender gums that may be painful to the touch